Crashprn/CS_5060/Midterm/README.md

 This result is essentially the same as the simple early stopping problem in stopping percentage but not in the success percentage.
-This is because of the possibility of rejection because the value of 50% rejection explains why the success percentage is roughly half of the simple early stopping problem.
+This is because of the possibility of rejection value of 50% which explains why the success percentage is roughly half of the simple early stopping problem.